jaclu/tmux-menus/README.md

 ## Configuration

-### Changing the key-binding for this plugin
+### Changing the key-bindings for this plugin

-The default trigger is `<prefix> \`
+The default trigger is `<prefix> \`.
+Trigger is selected like this:

-There are now two options to trigger the menus, if you want to use another key following prefix, set it like this

 ```
 set -g @menus_trigger 'x'
 ```

+Please not that using special keys, like the default backslash needs to be noted in a specific way in order not to confuse tmux.
+Either `'\'` or without quotes as `\\`.
+Quoting `'\\'` will not make sense for tmux and fail to bind any key!

-If you prefer to trigger it without having to first hit `<prefix>` use this variable instead:
+If you want to trigger menus without first hitting `<prefix>`

 ```
-set -g @menus_root_trigger 'F11'
+set -g @menus_without_prefix 1
 ```

-**Be aware that only one of theese variables can be set!**
-If both are set tmux-menus will not initialize, and an error message will be displayed!
+This param can be either 0 (the default) or 1

 ### Menu location